System of Grading

-Courses may be repeated for additional credit if permission to do so is noted in the description of the course.
-A student may also repeat a course for credit if they have earned a "D" or "F" in the course.
+Courses in which a student has earned a failing grade may be repeated for credit according to school policy.
 If a course is repeated, the last grade earned will be the one to compute the cumulative grade point average.
 If a course is repeated, the original grade remains on the student's permanent record with an indication that the student has repeated the course.

 Graceland University may offer graduate-level study in selected topics from various disciplines upon approval by the Graduate Council.
 Graduate-level topics courses are repeatable for credit when topics vary and may be offered for a maximum of 3 s.h. on a letter-graded basis.

 A written request for a grade of incomplete ("I") is initiated by the student at least two weeks prior to the course end date.
 Faculty may assign a grade of "I" in cases when students are unable to complete the work for a course due to reasons beyond their control, or in cases when the faculty deems an "I" the most appropriate grade to give.
 The grade of "I" should not be abused and should be used only in cases where the incomplete is unavoidable and legitimate.
 Students may be required to provide formal documentation to support an incomplete grade request.